kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Some things to note are (1) the orthogonality of :math:`\mathbf{X}^T\mathbf{X}` and (2) the interpretation of these coefficients.

 #.
-Note how the :math:`\mathbf{X}^T\mathbf{X}` has zeros on the off-diagonals.
+Note how the :math:`\mathbf{X}^T\mathbf{X}` matrix has zeros on the off-diagonals.
 This confirms, algebraically, what we knew intuitively.
 The change we made in temperature, :math:`T`, was independent of the changes we made in substrate concentration, :math:`S`.
-This means that we can separately calculat *and interpret* the slope coefficients in the model.
+This means that we can separately calculate *and interpret* the slope coefficients in the model.

 #.
 What is the interpretation of, for example, :math:`b_T = -5`?
 Recall that it is the effect of increasing the temperature by **1 unit**.
-In this case the :math:`x_T` variable has been  normalized, but this slope coefficient represents the effect of changing :math:`x_T` from 0 to 1, which in the original variables is a change from 346 to 354K, i.e. an 8K increase in temperature.
-It equally well represents the effect of changing :math:`x_T` from -1 to 0: a change from 338K to 346K decreases conversion by 5%.
+In this case, the :math:`x_T` variable has been normalized, but this slope coefficient represents the effect of changing :math:`x_T` from 0 to 1, which in the variables of our system is a change from 346 to 354 K, that is, an 8 K increase in temperature.
+It equally well represents the effect of changing :math:`x_T` from :math:`-1` to 0: a change from 338 K to 346 K decreases conversion by 5%.

 	Similarly, the slope coefficient for :math:`b_S = -3` represents the expected decrease in conversion when :math:`S` is increased from 1.50 g/L to 1.75 g/L.